lukexyz/CraftVision/README.md

 # CraftVision :eyeglasses::speech_balloon:

+> *Judge not, that you be not judged.
+For with the judgment you pronounce you will be judged, and with the measure you use it will be measured to you.
+[Matthew 7:1-2](https://www.biblegateway.com/passage/?search=Matthew+7:1-2)*

 <p align="center">
   <img src="https://github.com/lukexyz/CraftVision/blob/master/output/assortment_0c.png?raw=true">
 </p>

 Ever been shunned for enjoying a sub-standard beverage?
 Ever wondered whether your premium IPA was fresh and delicious — or simply your brain trying to desperately self-justify paying £6.50 for half a glass.
 Well, fear no longer.

 Now with the wisdom of the crowd, you too can calibrate a uniquely typical palette for craft breweries with _CraftVision_.
-&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;`Identify craft beers and pass the Critic's judgement` ★★★★★
+&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;`Identify craft beers that pass the Critic's judgement` ★★★★★

----
-> *Judge not, that you be not judged.
-For with the judgment you pronounce you will be judged, and with the measure you use it will be measured to you.
-[Matthew 7:1-2](https://www.biblegateway.com/passage/?search=Matthew+7:1-2)*

 ## Methodology